Anthony Joshua: Joshua vs. Povetkin

 In front of nearly 80,000 in attendance, Joshua overcame an initial struggle, eventually knocking out Povetkin in round seven to retain his world titles.
 Using his movement and coming in and out, Povetkin had Joshua hurt early on with his big shots.
 In round two, Joshua's nose began to bruise.
 From round five, Povetkin began to tire.
 Joshua dropped Povetkin with a left hand to the head in round seven.
 Povetkin got back up but Joshua was straight back in with a flurry of hard shots, prompting the referee to stop the fight.
 At the time of stoppage, the three judges scorecards were 58–56 twice, and 59–55 in favour of Joshua.

 In the post-fight interview, Joshua stated, "I've got my knockout streak back and I found my right hand again.
 Alexander Povetkin is a very tough challenge.
 He provided that, he was good with left hook.
 I realized he was strong to the head but weak to the body so I was switching it up.
 Every jab takes a breath out of you and I slowed him down."
 He then stated he would post a poll on Twitter asking the fans who they would like to see him fight next.
 CompuBox stats showed that Joshua landed 90 of 256 punches thrown (35%), with 53 of them landed being jabs.
 Povetkin landed 47 of his 181 thrown (26%).
 Povekin connected with 43 power shots compared to Joshua 37 landed.
-There was also a huge size advantage in favour of Joshua, who weighed 246 pounds to Povetkin's 222 pounds.
+There was also a huge size advantage in favour of Joshua, who weighed 246 lb to Povetkin's 222 lb.
 It was reported that Joshua would earn around £20 million and Povetkin would earn around £6 million for the fight.